Summary IconQuick Takeaway

-In this blog, you will see two different methods for an Elasticsearch Postgres integration.
-The first method involves the use of Python Libraries to complete the data transfer process.
-The second method uses Hevo’s automated Data Pipeline to set up your Elasticsearch with PostgreSQL connection.
+In this blog, you will see two different methods for an Elasticsearch PostgreSQL integration.
+The first method involves the use of Python libraries to complete the data transfer process.
+The second method uses Hevo’s automated data pipeline to set up your Elasticsearch to PostgreSQL connection.
 Read along to decide which method suits you the best!

 Method 1: Using Hevo Data to Connect Elasticsearch to PostgreSQL